AlexsLemonade/scpca-docs/docs/download_files.md

 See the {ref}`section on merged object processing<processing_information:merged objects>` for more information about how merged objects were created.

 If downloading a project that contains at least one CITE-seq library, the quantified CITE-seq expression data will also be merged.
-In `SingleCellExperiment` objects (`rds` files), the CITE-seq expression data is provided as an alternative experiment in the same object as the gene expression data.
+In `SingleCellExperiment` objects (`.rds` files), the CITE-seq expression data is provided as an alternative experiment in the same object as the gene expression data.
 However, for `AnnData` objects, (`.h5ad` files), the quantified CITE-seq expression is instead provided as a separate file called `SCPCP000000_merged_adt.h5ad`.

-For any projects containing bulk RNA-seq data, a separate folder, `SCPCP000000_bulk`, containing two tab-separated value files, `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will also be included in the project download.
+For any projects containing bulk RNA-seq data, a separate folder `SCPCP000000_bulk` containing two tab-separated value files, `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will also be included in the project download.
 See the [section on bulk RNA-seq for more information](#bulk-rna-seq).

 Every download also includes a single `single-cell_metadata.tsv` file containing metadata for all libraries included in the merged object.